cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/advanced-installer/configure-and-install-dcos.md

 2. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

     The template specifies 3 Mesos masters, 3 ZooKeeper instances for Exhibitor storage, static master discovery list, and Google DNS resolvers.
+If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
 For parameters descriptions and configuration examples, see the [documentation][1].

-    - If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
-    - If you want to configure public access to your cluster, add the `roles: slave_public` and `weights: slave_public=1`.

         bootstrap_url: http://<bootstrap_public_ip>:<your_port>
         cluster_name: '<cluster-name>'